25+ Best productivity books

 - The first chapter explains how you can use technology to keep an eye on your priorities.

-- The other offers advice on how you can avoid distractions that keep you away from your work.
+- The second offers advice on how you can avoid distractions that keep you away from your work.

 Essentialism: The Disciplined Pursuit of Less